thomazyazima/thomazyazima.github.io/week-3/2-eloquent-js/readme.md

 ## Release 4: [Ch.
 4 Data Structures: Objects and Arrays](http://eloquentjavascript.net/04_data.html)

-You may skip the sections on "The lycanthrope’s log", "Computing Correlation", and "Further Arrayology" to "The Global Object."
-Read the summary.
+You may skip the following sections:
+- The lycanthrope’s log
+- Computing Correlation
+- from Further Arrayology to The Global Object

+Read the chapter summary.

 ## Release 5: Evaluate Code Combat
-Now that you know a little bit about JavaScript, go to the Taunt the Guards challenge on [Code Combat](http://codecombat.com/play/level/taunt-the-guards).
+Now that you know a little bit about JavaScript, go to the Taunt the Guards challenge on [Code Combat](http://codecombat.com/play/level/taunt-the-guards) and answer the questions in the [my_solution.js](my_solution.js)file.

-Hover over `this` in the planning/spell section.
-What is it in terms of JavaScript?
-What does it include?

-What are the available spells in terms of JavaScript? (don't list them out)

-If you hover over the `say` method, what needs to be used in order to call the method?

 You can choose whether to complete the actual challenge or not.